 Lake levels here are currently low and are controlled by Iron Gate Dam, still many miles away.

 In the distance now are the housing blocks of Cozla.

-Cozla once had a railway bringing mining products from the hills but railway, processing plant and port are now all closed,
+Cozla once had a railway bringing mining products from the hills but railway, processing plant and port are now all closed

-leaving Cozla all but dead.
+and Cozla is all but dead.

 Another gorge section is nearby and here the Serbian side road is mostly in tunnel.